Kashmere High School: Academic performance

-Beginning in 2002 and continuing as of 2016 Kashmere had repeated issues with academic performance.
-From the period 2005 to 2015 members of the surrounding community protested reoccurring plans to close Kashmere stemming from its low performance.
-In 2016 HISD academic officer Grenita Lathan stated that issues at the elementary school and middle schools which feed into Kashmere contribute to the academic issues at the high school.
+Beginning in 2002 and continuing as of 2016, Kashmere had repeated issues with academic performance.
+From the period 2005 to 2015, members of the surrounding community protested reoccurring plans to close Kashmere stemming from its low performance.
+In 2016, HISD academic officer Grenita Lathan stated that issues at the elementary school and middle schools which feed into Kashmere contribute to the academic issues at the high school.
 Margaret Downing of the Houston Press wrote that the school has had a "lasting stigma" due to its poor academic performance.

 Kashmere, with Jack Yates High School and Sam Houston High School, were the three high schools in Houston ISD which were consistently low-performing in test scores from 2001 to 2004.
-Because of this problem, there were movements to have the state or another organization take over the schools for a period so the test scores will be at acceptable levels.
+Because of this problem, movements began to have the state or another organization take over the schools for a period, so the test scores would rise to acceptable levels.
 While Yates got an acceptable rating in 2005, Sam Houston and Kashmere continued to get unacceptable ratings.
-In August 2006 the school learned that it again was getting an unacceptable rating from the Texas Education Agency (TEA).
-When the Houston ISD administration threatened closure if another "unacceptable" rating came the following year, the local community protested.
+In August 2006, the school learned that it again was getting an unacceptable rating from the Texas Education Agency (TEA).
+When the HISD administration threatened closure if another "unacceptable" rating came the following year, the local community protested.
 In summer 2007, Abelardo Saavedra, the superintendent of HISD, formally requested that all of the schools under consideration for closing due to academic performance should stay open.
-Kashmere received an acceptable rating in 2007 because the Texas Education Agency has a provision allowing for a school to receive an acceptable rating even if the school fails in some of its criteria as long as the failures are within five points of the passing rate.
-In 2008 it also received a scores other than the lowest possible rating from the TEA, but in every other school year from mid-2002 to mid-2016 it always received the lowest ratings.
+Kashmere received an acceptable rating in 2007 because the TEA has a provision allowing for a school to receive an acceptable rating even if the school fails in some of its criteria as long as the failures are within five points of the passing rate.
+In 2008, it also received a scores other than the lowest possible rating from the TEA, but in every other school year from mid-2002 to mid-2016, it always received the lowest ratings.